Skynetjosh98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that list all the local variables,environment variables and function
+script to create a new local variable